eccentricdevotion/TARDIS/circuit-use.md

 ### Use

-Circuit use could will decrease in the following circumstances:
+Circuit use will decrease in the following circumstances:

 | Circuit         | Used when                                                           |
 |-----------------|---------------------------------------------------------------------|